tdalberg/tdalberg.github.io/index.md

 This is the place where Tobias Dalberg shares information about his work.
 He currently spends his time:

 - Exploring and evaluating the utility of techniques from graph theory, natural language processing and geometric data analysis for analysing pathways in higher education.
+- Developing a methodology for analysing social change such as structural and relative social mobility and shifts in occupational status.
 - Writing a chapter about the extramural activities of scholars in humanities and social sciences in Sweden ca 1900&ndash;1950 for an edited volume in Swedish.
+- Finishing a report on rater agreement in the assessments of test items within the framework of the national test in Swedish.
 - Analysing the usage of freestanding courses in Swedish higher education.